If your business is looking into how to implement a winning B2B SEO strategy, you’ve come to the right place.

 Scroll down a bit on this page, and you’ll find a ton of keywords related to your search query:

 You now have over 6,000+ keyword ideas all related to the main keyword “learning management systems.”

 Take a look through these by clicking on “View All” and you’ll get a ton of related ideas that you can use as either your primary keyword or as supporting keywords in your content.

 Additionally, keep an eye out for long-tail keywords.

 These are longer keywords with not a lot of search volume, but normally a lot less competition and often times in the form of a question.

-Finding these often uncover customer pain-points and adding these to the content creation process can prove to be extremely fruitful.
+Finding these often uncover customer pain points and adding these to the content creation process can prove to be extremely fruitful.

 Sometimes, there’s no reason to reinvent the wheel.

-By taking a look at your top competitors, and understanding what they’re already ranking for, you can get a ton of ideas what’s working for them.
+By taking a look at your top competitors, and understanding what they’re already ranking for, you can get a ton of ideas about what’s working for them.

 You can then take those keywords, and build content for your own business to steal some of their search traffic.